-At both dose levels, NTLA-2001 was generally well-tolerated by the six patients included in the interim analysis, with no serious adverse events, or abnormal coagulation or liver findings by day 28.
-Given the safety and tolerability profile observed to date, NTLA-2001 is continuing to be evaluated in the dose-escalation portion of the study, to determine if a higher dose could result in a deeper reduction in disease-causing protein levels leading to the potential for more meaningful clinical benefit.
+At both dose levels, NTLA-2001 was generally well-tolerated by the six patients included in the interim analysis, with no serious adverse events or abnormal coagulation or liver findings by day 28.
+NTLA-2001 is completing the dose-escalation portion of the study, to determine the recommended dose for evaluation in Part 2 of the study, a single-dose expansion cohort.
 For the third cohort in the dose-escalation portion, we will be evaluating NTLA-2001 at the 1 mg/kg dose level.
-Following the identification of a recommended dose in the dose-escalation portion of the study, we expect to begin a single-dose expansion cohort in Part 2 of the Phase 1 trial later this year.
-After completion of the Phase 1 trial, we plan to move to pivotal studies for both polyneuropathy and cardiomyopathy manifestations of ATTR amyloidosis.
-We intend to present additional interim data for the dose-escalation portion of the Phase 1 study at a scientific or medical meeting this year.
+During the third quarter, to more fully elucidate the dose-response relationship, we began dosing subjects in Cohort 4, evaluating NTLA-2001 in patients with ATTRv-PN at the 0.7 mg/kg dose level.
+We also accelerated the evaluation of NTLA-2001 for the treatment of patients with transthyretin amyloidosis with cardiomyopathy ("ATTR-CM").
+We are in discussions with regulatory authorities on a protocol amendment to expand the Phase 1 trial population to include patients with ATTR-CM.